(503) 841-5840 [email protected]

 An IRS form 8606 will be generated and filed with your tax return to inform the IRS that you did not take a tax deduction on your contribution to the Traditional IRA.
 If that form isn’t on file with your tax return, the IRS assumes the money in your Traditional IRA is pre-tax money that you didn’t pay taxes on yet (because normally that is the case with Traditional IRA’s).

-Again, super important that you report your IRA contribution as a non-deductible IRA contribution, and the IRS form 8606 that documents non-deductible IRA’s is filed with your tax return for that year.
+Again, it is super important that you report your IRA contribution as a non-deductible IRA contribution, and the IRS form 8606 that documents non-deductible IRA’s is filed with your tax return for that year.

 When you convert your Traditional IRA into your Roth IRA, the investment company your account is held at will populate a 1099-R statement for the year the conversion occurred in.
 The 1099-R statement shows that money came out of a retirement account – in this case, a Traditional IRA.
 Normally, you have to pay income taxes on all money being converted from a pre-tax retirement account into a Roth IRA.